Many people who have drug problems also have other mental health problems. Examples of mental health problems are:

 - Antisocial personality disorder makes it hard to have good relationships and care about other people's feelings.

-Why are people with mental health problems more likely to also have drug problems?
+Why are people with drug problems more likely to also have other mental health problems?

-- Drug use and mental health problems affect the same parts of the brain.
-This is part of the reason some people have both problems.
+- Drug and other mental health problems can affect the same parts of the brain.
+This may be part of the reason some people have both problems.

 - Also, if someone feels really bad, they might try to make it better by using drugs.
 But that doesn't usually work for very long.
 Instead, they may become addicted to drugs and then feel even worse than before.

-A drug problem can make a mental health problem worse.
-And a mental health problem can make a drug problem worse.
-Someone with both of these problems needs treatment for both at the same time to get better.
+A drug problem can make another mental health problem worse and vice versa.
+Someone with a drug and other mental health problem needs treatment for both at the same time to get better.
 People who think they have both problems should tell their doctor.